google/applied-machine-learning-intensive/v2/04_classification/00_intro_to_classification/slides.md

 <!--
 Let's get some practice calculating these metrics using a confusion matrix.

 A confusion matrix is often used to describe how well a classification model performs on a dataset where true values are known.
-It’s best to think of it as a table with 2 rows and 2 columns
-It’s important to note what is the model trying to predict - which represents a “positive” outcome.
+It’s best to think of it as a table with 2 rows and 2 columns.
+It’s important to note what the model is trying to predict - which represents a “positive” outcome.
 In this example the model is trying to predict if a tumor is malignant.
-So positive outcome is a malignant tumor (though not positive in a human sense)
+So positive outcome is a malignant tumor.

 The 4 sections of the confusion matrix:
 True Positive (TP)